 Jamstack once more,

 - Practically serverless

-JAMstack can be used beyond a static site.
-Today, many of the enterprise applications leveraging this concept fully or partially.
-If your application is not a JAMstack and performing really well, you may not want to move it to JAMstack at all.
+Jamstack concept beyond a static site.
+Today, many enterprise applications leveraging this concept fully or partially.
+If your application is not a Jamstack and performing well, you may not want to move it to Jamstack at all.

-Evaluate your application with the three important pillars we have seen before.
-JAMstack is a great solution to achieve these but, you no need to force-fit things if it is not required.
+Evaluate your application with the three essential pillars we have seen before.
+Jamstack is an excellent solution to achieve these, but you need to force things if required.

 There are plenty of them.
 Here are a few that I have bookmarked and consider as my favorites,

 - Jamstack - The official website

 - Jamstack in 2020 - A HowTo Guide